Use hand painted paper collage to create a portrait of your room, or, any room where you live.

 You want to cut your pieces bigger than your objects.
 You can always cut your pieces down smaller, but you can’t add the paper back once it’s gone.

 Cut, layer, and glue smaller shapes on top of the big shapes

 “Making a painted paper collage was a very new way to prep for collages.
 I’ve done my fair share of high school magazine collages, hating every minute of looking through years of pre-picked through magazines trying to find the right color for my piece.
-By making the materials for collaging, I found myself enjoying the experience a lot more, as if I wanted more of any color or pattern, I could just paint it.

 I really liked making my piece, but had difficulty choosing what details to include or not.
 I focused a lot on shapes overall, and started by trying to work with a proper perspective, giving up halfway through, once I had collaged over my lines.
 Overall, I remembered how messy I get with mixing paint and glue.”

 “I was so excited for this project because I absolutely love collage.
 But I think what made this project more than ‘just another collage piece’ was the subject matter.
 The process of photographing and choosing an aspect of my own room as the subject made the piece personal and more important to me.

 Another part of this project that made it more personal was painting the actual collage material.
 There was something so relaxing and therapeutic about just painting patterns and mixing colors.
 As I started piecing together the different patterns, I loved to see how they contrasted each other.
 Like most collage pieces, the final piece was unexpected, in the best way.”